kendall-beaver/misinformation-study/analysis/data/README.md

 ## GCBS DATA

-1. First Seven Items _1 -
-    "The government is frequently involved in the murder of innocent citizens and/or well-known public figures, and keeps this a secret."
+1. First Seven Items _1 - "The government is frequently involved in the murder of innocent citizens and/or well-known public figures, and keeps this a secret."

-A small, secret group of people is responsible for making all major world decisions, such as going to war.

-Evidence of alien contact is being concealed from the public."

-Technology with mind-control capacities is used on people without their knowledge."

-New and advanced technology which would harm current industry is being suppressed."

-The government regularly uses people as patsies to hide its involvement in criminal activity."

-Most significant events have been the result of the activity of a small group who secretly manipulate world events."

-Some UFO sightings and rumors are planned or staged in order to distract the public from real alien contact."

-Experiments involving new drugs or technologies are routinely carried out on the public without their knowledge or consent."

 1. First Seven Items _2 - "The power held by heads of state is second to that of small unknown groups who really control world politics."
-1. First Seven Items _3 - *"Secret organizations communicate with extraterrestrials, but keep this fact from the public."*
+1. **First Seven Items _3** - *"Secret organizations communicate with extraterrestrials, but keep this fact from the public."*
-1. First Seven Items _4 - *"The spread of most viruses and/or diseases is the result of the deliberate, concealed efforts of some organization."*
+1. **First Seven Items _4** - *"The spread of most viruses and/or diseases is the result of the deliberate, concealed efforts of some organization."*
-1. First Seven Items _5 - "Large groups of scientists manipulate, fabricate, or suppress evidence in order to deceive the public."
+1. **First Seven Items _5** - "Large groups of scientists manipulate, fabricate, or suppress evidence in order to deceive the public."
-1. First Seven Items _6 - The government regularly permits or perpetrates acts of terrorism on its own soil, disguising its involvement.
+1. **First Seven Items _6** - "The government regularly permits or perpetrates acts of terrorism on its own soil, disguising its involvement."
-1. **First Seven Items _7**:
+1. **First Seven Items _7** "A small, secret group of people is responsible for making all major world decisions, such as going to war."
-1. Last Eight Items _1
+1. Last Eight Items _1 - "Evidence of alien contact is being concealed from the public."
-1. Last Eight Items _2
+1. Last Eight Items _2 - "Technology with mind-control capacities is used on people without their knowledge."
-1. Last Eight Items _3
+1. Last Eight Items _3 - "New and advanced technology which would harm current industry is being suppressed."
-1. Last Eight Items _4
+1. Last Eight Items _4 - "The government regularly uses people as patsies to hide its involvement in criminal activity."
-1. Last Eight Items _5
+1. Last Eight Items _5 - "Most significant events have been the result of the activity of a small group who secretly manipulate world events."
-1. Last Eight Items _6
+1. Last Eight Items _6 - "Some UFO sightings and rumors are planned or staged in order to distract the public from real alien contact."
-1. Last Eight Items _7
+1. Last Eight Items _7 - "Experiments involving new drugs or technologies are routinely carried out on the public without their knowledge or consent."
 1. GCBS PRE SCORE
 1. GCBS POST SCORE
 1. GCBS CHANGE